-As at 31 December 2019 £m 1 Total assets as per published financial statements 258,398 2 Adjustment for entities which are consolidated for accounting purposes but are outside the scope of regulatory consolidation 102 4 Adjustments for derivative financial instruments 220 5 Adjustments for securities financing transactions (SFTs) 30 6 Adjustment for off-balance sheet items (i.e. conversion to credit equivalent amounts of off-balance sheet exposures) 9,037 7 Other adjustments (asset amounts deducted in determining tier 1 capital) (3,702) 8 Total leverage ratio exposure 264,085
+As at 31 December 2020 As at 31 December 2019 £m £m 1 Total assets as per published financial statements 287,498 258,398 2 Adjustment for entities which are consolidated for accounting purposes but are outside the scope of regulatory consolidation 115 102 4 Adjustments for derivative financial instruments 132 220 5 Adjustments for securities financing transactions (SFTs) 1 30 6 Adjustment for off-balance sheet items (i.e. conversion to credit equivalent amounts of off-balance sheet exposures) 9,475 9,037 7 Other adjustments (asset amounts deducted in determining tier 1 capital) (2,979) (3,702) EU-7a Adjustment for regular-way purchases and sales of financial assets subject to trade date accounting - - 8 Total leverage ratio exposure 294,242 264,085

-Capital and leverage measures are calculated applying the IFRS9 transitional arrangements of the CRR as amended by CRR II applicable as at the reporting date.
+Capital and leverage measures are calculated applying the IFRS 9 transitional arrangements of the CRR as amended by CRR II.